cookies-xor-cream/HugoTest/content/posts/poetry/testing/fermi_paradox.md

 ---

 I'm the vacuum of a person,
-Found in every missed rehearsal,
-And every sentence said out loud,
-We mispunctuated with our frowns.
+found in every missed rehearsal, and every sentence said out loud, we mispunctuated with our frowns.

 I'm the sole prayer for my absence,
 I'm the lack thereof my prescence,